TalaoDAO/wallet-interaction/AltMe documentation.md

 Nota Bene :
 - There is one credentialQuery.example for each type of VC requested
 - By default the credential is required ("required" : "True"), it does not support the other option.
-- The reason attribute should be analysed as an array of different languages ("fr", "en", ...)

 The wallet response will be :